thebruce13/twenty-twenty-hugo/exampleSite/content/blog/the-story-of-a-backpack.md

 Now a days I rock this convertible bag that can either be a traditional backpack or a satchel.
 I switched to a satchel in college and was so happy the time I opened up the top and reached in for a pen and paper without having to take it off.
 So this one fits current me very well.

 As you can tell from the books I'm into different things.
+But typically it has these items.

+* Laptop
+* Oldschool Wacom Tablet
+* At least one book
+* Backup Pen (I keep a pen notepad in my pockets)
+* Chords pouch with all the chords I need to charge devices
+* Hand sanitizer
+* bluetooth headphones
+* Cloth Masks
+* Nintendo Switch with Case
+* Reading Tablet (not pictured)

+That's all for now.
+I enjoyed this trip down memory lane.